RhodaKill/BlinkTest/README.md

 - The ability to save the new messages back to the JSON
 - Unit tests for the ViewModels
 - If an error happens when trying to add a new message to a conversation, display this to the User (instead of the current print)
+- When adding a new message, scroll to the bottom of the message list